se468/laravel-package-boilerplate/README.md

 # Laravel Package Boilerplate
 Starting point for Laravel package development.
+This is developed for Laravel 5.6 and up.

-It has following folders and files so you don't have to start from scratch:
+What this package comes with:
 ```
 Migrations
 Model/Controllers